I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

 In short, creating and selling online courses are the best thing a

-programmer can do to earn money online, learn something valuable, and
+programmer can do to earn money online, earn a side income, learn something valuable, and

 make an impact on peoples life.